mgsosna/mattsosna.com/_posts/careers/2020-08-27-DS-transition-1.md

 ---
 layout: post
-title: How to enter data science - <br>1.
+title: How to enter data science - 1.
+The target
+title-clean: How to enter data science -<br>1.
 The target
 author: matt_sosna
 summary: Data science encompasses a huge range of occupations.
 This post will help you identify what role to aim for by introducing two spectrums that categorize data science roles - analytics-engineering, and computational complexity.
 image: "images/careers/DS-1/analytics-engineering.png"